axelhahn/ht-manager/Readme.md

 ![Screenshot](screenshot-01.png)

-## Use php script
+## For PHP developers: Use php script

 You can use the php script directly if you have a php interpreter installed.
 Just run `php src/htman.php`.

-You cannot move the script around - it includes a few files from vendor directory.
+BUT: You cannot move the script around - it includes a few files from vendor directory.

 ## Use merged php script or binary